mathlord2/mathlord2/README.md

           "Principles by Ray Dalio"
         ],
         "🎵favourite_music": "One-Winged Angel (Final Fantasy VII)"
-        "👀fun_fact": "I had a ponytail ever since a young age, and I keptgrowing it until I cut it off when I became 12 years old; it grew all the way to my knee 👀" }
+        "👀fun_fact": "I had a ponytail ever since a young age, and I kept growing it until I cut it off when I became 12 years old; it grew all the way to my knee 👀" }
   </code>